Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 Licensing and Compliance Requirements

-All licence holders must maintain a registered address within the free zone.
+All license holders must maintain a registered address within the free zone.
 Wholesale metals traders operating in the UAE are subject to anti-money laundering (AML) and counter-financing of terrorism (CFT) obligations under the UAE's Federal Decree-Law No. 20 of 2018.
 Businesses dealing in precious metals and stones must also register with the UAE's goAML platform and comply with reporting thresholds for cash transactions.

 Why Dubai Is Well-Positioned for Non-Ferrous Metals Trade